 As with all of my anti-Kell posts, this one also applies to the other red cell antibodies during pregnancy; anti-D, anti-c, anti-E, anti-FYA, anti-Jka, and so on.

 One of the best ways you can protect your baby is to find out exactly how your baby is doing, and one of the best ways to know how your baby is doing is to know exact test results (assuming your MFM is performing the right tests.)
-Most of the time, doctors do not automatically give out exact test results but give their interpretation of the results instead.
+Often, doctors do not automatically give out exact test results but give their interpretation of the results instead.
 “Your baby is doing fine” or “Your results are in the normal range” or “Baby’s numbers have increased a bit this week but we will just keep an eye on him and scan again next week.”
 With most conditions this is the norm; doctors interpreting the results into understandable, bite sized sentences that patients can grasp easily.
 But most conditions are more common and doctors encounter patients with those conditions on a regular basis.
 Our disorder is far more rare and MFMs encounter it less frequently than the other pregnancy complications they deal with.
 Your doctor might not be up to date with the best practices regarding monitoring and treatment for your baby; and yes, even at the best hospital in your state or the best hospital in your country.
 This is why it is so important to get your specific test results, even if you aren’t exactly sure what to be looking for at first.
 Numbers are concrete.
 You can find out specific information with your number in hand.
 You can use those numbers to help the doctors protect your child.
 But if you just have your doctor’s opinion, you can’t help advocate for your baby or make sure you are getting the correct treatment.

 Sometimes it is awkward to ask for the exact number after your doctor has concluded, “Everything looks great!” or “The numbers are a bit elevated but baby should be ok for now.”
 Some doctors might take it as a challenge, an irritation in their busy day or as a simple question that they are happy to answer for you.
 Some doctors like it when their patients want to be educated and involved in their care decisions.
 Regardless of how your doctor responds to your inquiries, those are YOUR numbers.
 They belong to you and your baby and the medical professionals are required to give you what belongs to you if you want it.
 Don’t feel bad for asking.
 Think about when your baby is finally born and they put her on the scale and you anxiously wait to see how much your bundle of love weighs.
 Now imagine the nurse writing the number down on your chart and not mentioning it to you.
 You ask for baby’s weight and they say, “Oh, it’s in the normal range,” or “It’s a bit higher than average.”
 Would you be ok with that?
 No!
 You want to know how much your baby weighs!
 We expect to receive those numbers after baby is born, but sometimes we are willing to let these other, far more important numbers go.
 These numbers can determine whether your baby lives or dies, so GET YOUR NUMBERS and record them in some way (notebook or phone, etc.) Envision yourself standing in front of your baby ready to fight the antibodies that threaten your child.
 These numbers are the weapons in your hand, ready to defend and protect.
 Here is a list of the most important numbers you need to record during your ISO pregnancy: